Harvesting and Curing your Weed

 Hi there and welcome (back) to Free the Tree!

-It’s important to take your time without rushing things, these steps are as crucial as the whole grow.
-Even with a beautiful bud, if you don’t prepare it well the taste won’t be as crazy as it could be.
+It is important that you take your time without rushing, these steps are as crucial as the whole growth.
+Even with a beautiful bud, if you don’t harvest, dry and cure it well, the taste won’t be as crazy as it could be.

 Here’s what we’re going to cover:

 Harvest and Curing Marijuana – Table of Content

 Let’s get into it

 One you’ve finished flushing your plants and the trichomes are nice are ready, as we saw in the previous article of the series, it’s time to get to the Harvest.

 Here are the 3 steps to harvesting that we will cover

 This step is pretty straight forward, you’re going to want to cut the buds of the plant.
 If you have multiple side branches, chop and treat them separately.

 Make sure you leave some stem at the bottom in order to be able to attach the bud upside down for drying.